RUSI Newsbriefmembers only

 While the recent eruption of unrest in Nepal is not uncommon for a region that remains in perpetual crisis, it does represent a dangerous new trend.
 For India, the challenge is not only to maintain strategic autonomy, but to promote its vision of a more inclusive, rules-based, and connected South and Southeast Asia.

-Please wait while we verify your account can view this article.
+Please wait while we verify your account for you to view this content.

 WRITTEN BY